Cyp9715/CPPReference/README.md

 I prefer to use the latest version.

-whenever windows OS, C++, visual studio... or etc are officially updated.
+whenever official versions of Windows OS, C++, Visual Studio, etc. are updated,

 I will check the compatibility and update repositories